Retrievals Can Be Detrimental: Unveiling the Backdoor Vulnerability of Retrieval-Augmented Diffusion Models: Related Work

-\textbf{Retrieval-Augemented Generation.} The RAG \cite{zhao2024retrieval} paradigm has been extensively employed in language models (LLM) \cite{meng2021gnn, borgeaud2022improving, guu2020retrieval, khandelwal2020nearest} to augment their generation capability with contextually relevant knowledge.
-For visual generation, previous studies \cite{casanova2021instance, tseng2020retrievegan} exploit the retrieved information to assist GAN models in producing high-quality images.
-Recent research combines RAG with diffusion models, which formulates the Retrieval-augmented diffusion models (RDMs) \cite{blattmann2022retrieval} with an external retrieval database as a non-parametric composition, significantly reducing the model parameters and relaxing training requirements.
+The RAG \cite{zhao2024retrieval} paradigm has been extensively employed in language models \cite{meng2021gnn, borgeaud2022improving, guu2020retrieval} to augment their capability with contextually relevant knowledge.
+For visual generation, recent research combines RAG with diffusion models, which formulates the Retrieval-augmented diffusion models (RDMs) \cite{blattmann2022retrieval} with an external retrieval database as a non-parametric composition, significantly reducing the model parameters and relaxing training requirements.
 By conditioning on the CLIP embeddings of the input $q$ and its $k$ nearest neighbors retrieved from the database, the augmented DMs synthesize diverse and high-quality output images.
 KNN-Diffusion \cite{sheynin2022knn} features its stylized generation and mask-free image manipulation through the KNN sampling retrieval strategy.
 Re-imagen \cite{chen2022re} extends the external database to the text-image dataset and employs interleaved guidance combined with the retrieval generation.
 Subsequent works introduce the retrieval-augmented diffusion generation into various applications, including human motion generation \cite{zhang2023remodiffuse, shashank2024morag}, text-to-3D generation \cite{seo2024retrieval}, copyright protection \cite{golatkar2024cpr}, time series forecasting \cite{liu2024retrieval}, and label denoising \cite{chen2024label}.
-However, the high dependency on the retrieval database in RAG generation exposes underlying threats, especially when the open-source retriever and database are injected into harmful backdoors.
-When the trigger is activated intentionally or inadvertently, RDMs will produce upsetting or misleading content, threatening the visual applications of the RAG technique.
+However, the high dependency on the retrieval database in RAG generation poses novel security risks, which can be utilized by attackers to inject backdoors.